th-1982/speed-and-accuracy-typing-test/README.md

 ## Introduction

-The Speed and Accuracy Typing Test is a program designed to allow users to test their typing skills, measure their typing speed and typing accuracy, and save their results to a Google Sheets spreadsheet using the Google Sheets API.
+The Speed and Accuracy Typing Test is a program designed to allow users to test their typing skills, measure their typing speed and accuracy, and save their results to a Google Sheets spreadsheet using the Google Sheets API.
 It also allows the users to access information such as reading test instructions and tips on improving their skills and score, viewing and accessing old scores, deleting their score sheet, and exiting the program.
 The program is designed in Python and is run through a terminal window.

 ## Project Goals